-The National Conference of Mayors has approved a resolution supporting FCC network neutrality rules and calling for "comprehensive nondiscrimination"--no paid priority--to be a "key principle" in any FCC rulemaking creating new rules.
+The National Conference of Mayors has approved a resolution supporting FCC network neutrality rules and calling for "comprehensive nondiscrimination"--no paid priority--to be a "key principle" in any FCC rulemaking creating new policies.

-That came in a resolution--among 261 pages worth of them--adopted at their annual meeting in Dallas, which ended Monday (June 23).
+The resolution--among 261 pages worth of them--was adopted at their annual meeting in Dallas, which ended Monday (June 23).

 They mayors also called on the White House and Congress to back the FCC, and the latter, if necessary, to "enshrine access to a free and open Internet and give the FCC a clear mandate."

 As for paid prioritization, which has become a hot-button issue for the FCC's proposed new rules and their "commercially reasonable" standard for allowing some types of discrimination, the mayors were clear.